 Rory Fox & Logan Caine vs Jeremy Lopez & Jet Jaguar - Fox is the "Paperboy" from the MTV True Life

-school, he worked less & less.
-Lopez was a Malenko trainee, was a
+school, he wrestled less.
+Lopez was a Dean Malenko trainee that was a regular at NWA

-Wildside regular, and his peak was regularly appearing on the Jimmy Hart
+Wildside, and was often appearing on the Jimmy Hart

-version of WCWSN.
+version of WCW Saturday Night.
 Jet Jaguar was a hot indy name in Florida for a long

 time, and may have been a Malenko student too.

-BJ Payne vs Rico - BJ Payne was in
+BJ Payne vs Rico Constantino - BJ Payne was in

 development forever, and never got the call up.
-This Rico is the Rico
+This is the same Rico that ended up getting called up to the WWE a few years later as the flamboyant manager for Billy & Chuck.

 Cody Hawk & Anthony McMurphy vs Flash Flanagan & Matt Stryker -